Extension requests that are made 5 years after immatriculation (= already 12 months of extension have been granted before):

 - Jury examiners must not have a close personal or professional relationship with the doctoral candidate or thesis Director (married, etc.)

 After voting, everyone (12 out of 12 members) agrees that 4 credits – but not those required for the first year – out of the total required amount (12 ≤ X ≤ 30) can be chosen by the doctoral candidate from all EPFL doctoral program’s course lists without the approval of neither the program committee nor the thesis Director.

-The doctoral course book will be enhanced with a set of courses for transferable skills, open to all doctoral programs, which can also be chosen as part of these 4 credits.
-These transferable skills courses, and the number of ECTS credits each carries, will be validated at Cdoct meetings.
+The doctoral course book will be enhanced with a set of courses for transversal skills, open to all doctoral programs, which can also be chosen as part of these 4 credits.
+These transversal skills courses, and the number of ECTS credits each carries, will be validated at Cdoct meetings.